gurditsingh/hydeout/_posts/test.md

  - **bootstrap.servers :**
 	 - The bootstrap.servers configuration setting needed for the producer to start up and supply a list of brokers.
 	 - The producer doesn't connect to every broker referenced in this list, just the first available one.
-	 - It uses the broker it connects to for discovering the full membership of the cluster, which, of course, can change at any time.
+	 - The broker it connects to for discovering the full membership of the cluster.
+	 - The membership  determine the partition owners or leaders so that when it's ready to send messages

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE0Nzc3MzM0LDYxMTAwOTM2MywxMTY4ND
-k4MjAyLDc1MjI0OTcxNSwtMjg4NDA2NDg3LDE2MTc0OTU3NDQs
-MzYyNjE5NDgxLDIwMzU4MjE1MzQsLTEyOTgxMTIzMTQsLTQ0NT
-IzMDczMCwtOTY5OTU5MzYsLTE2NjA1NDkzNjksLTE2MzQ3NTM3
-MTUsMTE4NTU3NzA3MCwtMjA1NDQ4NjY4MSwtNDcwNDUyNjA4LD
-Y1MDg5ODE4LC0yMDg4NzQ2NjEyLC0yMDg4NzQ2NjEyLC0xMTcx
-OTI4NDVdfQ==
+eyJoaXN0b3J5IjpbLTY4NDUzMjc0MSw2MTEwMDkzNjMsMTE2OD
+Q5ODIwMiw3NTIyNDk3MTUsLTI4ODQwNjQ4NywxNjE3NDk1NzQ0
+LDM2MjYxOTQ4MSwyMDM1ODIxNTM0LC0xMjk4MTEyMzE0LC00ND
+UyMzA3MzAsLTk2OTk1OTM2LC0xNjYwNTQ5MzY5LC0xNjM0NzUz
+NzE1LDExODU1NzcwNzAsLTIwNTQ0ODY2ODEsLTQ3MDQ1MjYwOC
+w2NTA4OTgxOCwtMjA4ODc0NjYxMiwtMjA4ODc0NjYxMiwtMTE3
+MTkyODQ1XX0=
 -->